tberg12/ocular/README.md

 Required.

 * `-languagePriors`:
 Prior probability of each language; ignore for uniform priors.
 Give multiple comma-separated language/prior pairs: "english->0.7,spanish->0.2,french->0.1".
 Be sure to wrap the whole string with "quotes".
-Defaults to uniform priors.
 (Only relevant if multiple languages used.)
 Default: Uniform priors.

 * `-pKeepSameLanguage`: